+Customized Option packets are for students using the Customized Option.
 A Customized Option packet includes the introduction exercise, all the lesson exercises, and the review, story, and challenge exercises that correspond only to the section(s) of the assessment on which the student scored three or higher.
-To build these packets of exercises, use the student's Assessment Scoring Worksheets.
+To build these packets of exercises, you will need the student's Assessment Scoring Worksheet.
 Build the packets of exercises as follows: